Max-Edelson/Bullet-Journal/admin/meetings/04-19-2021_project_check_1.md

 - If time, work on calender page
 - Schedule a meeting with Carmen
 - Work with Maxim on website (team.me)
+- Design the next three logging landing pages and help gui team do the website

 Carmen and Sophia (Collection):
 - Form basic data structure with Sophia
 - Figure out future plans for this data structure
 - Set up weekly chat together
+- Start to write some codes about the collection (Maxim can join)

 Ricardo and Javier (Item):
 - Form base ADT
 - Figure out complete future plans for this ADT
+- Make the entry class and join gui team after that

 Khyat and Joshua (GUI):
 - Get started on landing page based on Qiuyu's design
 - Start looking into how collection and item DTs will be intertwined
+- Build the first design page and see whether there are other pages can be built

 ## Agenda:
 1. discuss standup meetings (synchronous or Slack)